 In the first decade of the 21st Century, international partners from around the world envisioned the one of the largest telescopes to be built - the Thirty Meter Telescope.
 The Thirty Meter Telescope will be the amongst the largest ground-based observatories in the world and will provide new observational opportunities in essentially every field of astronomy and astrophysics.
 Astronomers will pursue further advancement of our inderstanding in several key science areas, including:

 Furthermore, as has been the case for every previous increase in capability of this magnitude, it is very likely that the scientific impact of TMT will go far beyond what we envision today and TMT will enable discoveries that we cannot anticipate.

 A full list of the TMT science goals is listed below.
 A set of dedicated international science developement teams has been established to formulate and oversee activities related to each science goal.
-These science teams created the 2015 Detailed Science Case and they continue to provide valuable guidance and input that helps to direct the observatory design and scientific priorities.
+These science teams created the 2015 Detailed Science Case, updated in 2022, and they continue to provide valuable guidance and input that helps to direct the observatory design and scientific priorities.

 One of the most exciting areas of current research lies at the interface between theoretical and high energy physics and cosmology.
 Indeed, the discovery of dark matter and dark energy result from astrophysical observations of the Universe.
 It is these kinds of careful quantitative cosmological and astrophysical measurements that offer the greatest promise for constraining fundamental physical theories.
 TMT will contribute in this area by providing highly accurate measurements of the most distant sources, large samples of objects probing the Universe at intermediate distances, and precise studies of the dark matter in nearby and distant objects.